So give in to it. Be patient as you wait for your sweet, succulent, delicately flavoured asparagus spears to grow and share. Resistance is futile...

 Growing asparagus from seeds is slow, so most growers buy two-year old root crowns from a nursery and get them in the ground a month before spring.

 If you're willing to wait an extra two years, growing from seeds is easy and cheap.
 Asparagus seeds sown in spring/summer germinate in 2-8 weeks, throwing up tiny spindly shoots.
 Let these die down in winter and before next spring transplant them into their permanent bed.

 It is strongly suggested that you purchase all male varieties of asparagus crowns.
-The female plants produce seeds which will over-populate your garden.
+The female plants rarely produce nice fat spears, and their little red seeds will over-populate your garden.
 The seeds are also eaten by birds which disperse them widely creating a problem for native habitats.